Sometimes, what you want to measure isn't small or confined to just one place.

 Sounds impressive?
-It is, although it’s not quite as simple as it sounds, especially if it’s something that’s undertaken without the right expertise and support.
+It is, although it’s not quite as simple as it sounds.

-Several key areas need to be considered when introducing distributed measurement systems:
+You must consider several key areas when designing distributed measurement systems:

 Computers aren’t great timekeepers.
 You need a way to guarantee that all internal clocks within the system are synchronised.
 It’s no good if data’s being captured simultaneously at different sites if one system is stating 10.00am and another 10.07am.
 It’s crucial because, once the data has been captured, there’s often no way of retrospectively verifying this.

 There are hundreds of ways of communicating data, depending on the task and situation – and choosing the optimal one to match a given scenario often requires extensive experience.

 How sensitive is the data?
 Protection from hacking – data snooping, unauthorised access and loss of system control – is vital, especially if you need to use the internet for data transmission.

 How many systems do you have and, ultimately, need?
 This will often affect the choices of how you collect and view data.